TREE CARE AND TREE SERVICE- A buyer’s guide for tree-owners.

 TREE HEALTH CARE

-For possible tree health problems or threats, you may want to call a tree company with a certified arborist.
+For possible tree health problems or threats, you will want to call a tree company with a certified arborist.
 As mentioned above, an arborist should be aware of current best practices.
 You have a right to see credentials and a certified arborist will be happy to show them to you.
 An ISA certified arborist will have a certification number like the one above.

 1. SPRAYS.
 Most trees and shrubs should never need to be sprayed.
 Spraying is rarely the best choice and puts beneficial insects, birds and animals at risk of toxicity.